huntdatacenter/docs/docs/faq/compute.md

 ## Software

-### Can I bring my own software?
+### Can I bring my own software and licenses?

 Yes.
-You can install your own software in your lab environment under our _bring-your-own-software_ policy.
+You can install your own software in your lab environment under a _bring-your-own-software_ and _bring-your-own-license_ policy.
+Your lab leader is responsible to ensure that licensed software is used in accordance with the license agreement inside the lab environments.
+[Contact us](/contact) for installation of licensed software on your home-machine.

 ### How do I install my own software?

-A quick way to install software packages is to use the built in [apt package tool](https://itsfoss.com/apt-get-linux-guide/) in Ubuntu:
+A quick way to install open-source software packages is to use the built in [apt package tool](https://itsfoss.com/apt-get-linux-guide/) in Ubuntu:

 ```bash
 sudo apt install <packagename>
 ```

-### Can I bring my own licenses?
+### Can I run MatLab, Stata, SPSS and RStudio?

 Yes.
-If you use software that needs paid licenses you need to bring your own licenses under our _bring-your-own-license_-policy.
-Your lab leader is responsible to ensure that licensed software is used in accordance with the license agreement inside the lab environments.
+You can run commonly used analytical tools, such MatLab, Stata, SPSS and Rstudio directly from your lab.
+You will need to bring a license from your host institution if you are affiliated outside of NTNU.
+Graphical user interfaces are accessed through the X2Go-software.
+[Contact us](/contact) for installations on home-machines.

+### Can I run Windows software?

+Most likely.
+Many commonly used software in scientific computing can be run from your lab, such as MatLab, Stata, and SPSS, including many special tools for image analysis and genetic analysis.
+However, we do run Linux as the operating systems in your lab.
+Some Windows tools will therefor be unavailable.
+We do provide Windows systems in those rare cases when this is the only option to run mission critical applications.
+[Contact us](/contact) if you think you do need Windows tools to get your science to fly.

 ## Workflow